jtmelton/appsensor/README.md

 Documentation
 -------------

-For an extensive book documenting the concepts behind AppSensor, go to the  [OWASP](https://www.owasp.org/index.php/OWASP_AppSensor_Project) site and download the PDF.
+For an extensive book documenting the concepts (ideas) behind AppSensor, go to the [OWASP](https://www.owasp.org/index.php/OWASP_AppSensor_Project) site and download the PDF.

 If you're looking for in-depth user or developer documentation, visit http://appsensor.org/